-DTE recently energized a new substation in Van Buren Township, marking the beginning of a new era of enhanced capacity and service reliability for homes and businesses in the area.
+DTE recently energized a new electric substation that is now proving power to customers in Van Buren Township.
+This marks the beginning of a new era of enhanced capacity and service reliability for homes and businesses in the area.

 Substations are critical parts of the electric grid that adjust voltage levels coming from power plants to distribute electricity safely and efficiently to homes and businesses.
 This new substation, along with more than two miles of new poles, power lines and electrical equipment, represents a $35 million investment in Van Buren Township.